turbot/steampipe-plugin-oci/docs/tables/oci_identity_tenancy.md

   oci_identity_tenancy;
 ```

-### List tenancies where retention period is not set to 365 days
+### List tenancies with a retention period less than 365 days

 ```sql
 select